newyork-anthonyng/Letter_Quest/README.md

 * When walking, letters will scroll by horizontally on the bottom of the screen as the user types.
 * Letters will not scroll off the screen until the user types it.
 * This phase will serve as a place for users to take a break and build up easy combos to get power ups.
+* This phase will have 50 letters for user to type (potential 5 power-ups).

 ### Fighting
 * When fighting, letters will automatically scroll by.